wendeborn8/LCO_query/README.md

-# lco_query
+# LCO_query
-A simple script to fetch and download files from the LCOGT archive
+A simple script to fetch and download files from the Las Cumbres Observatory (LCO) archive.